Bounce rate is an important search engine ranking parameter that helps Google assess the quality of your WordPress site.

 Make the effective use of tags.
 The tags on your WordPress blog gives you another option to group your content and make it more specific so that it becomes easier for the users to find similar content.

 After minimal WordPress themes have attracted the attention of many, the importance of white space has shot up.
-White space is nothing but the empty space on your website.
+White space is nothing but space on your website.

 There is nothing here – no footer, no blog content, no widget; just your website background.
 It is important because having too much content is confusing and visitors can tend to lose their attention span.